aditya3w3733/aditya3w3733.in/content/posts/introduction.md

 ## What to expect

-I'll be sharing my experiences and learnings about:
+I'll be sharing my experiences and learnings about :
 - Cloud technologies and DevOps practices
 - Programming Languages
 - Large Language Models